-Iconic places in Toronto include the Queer West Village, which is home to bookstores and restaurants, and Hanlan's Point.
-Hanlan's Point went clothing optional in 2002 and is now the place to see and be seen.
+Iconic places in Toronto include the Queer West Village, which is home to bookstores and restaurants, and Hanlan's Point Beach.
+The Beach went clothing optional in 2002 and is now the place to see and be seen.
+Other popular gay neighborhoods are West Queen West (a hipster paradise) and Leslieville.
 Remington's features some of the best drinks around and two different floors but is also the only legal male strip club in Toronto.
 Other gay Toronto hot spots include Fly, Black Eagle and O'Grady's.
-While Black Eagle is the ultimate place for cruising, Fly lets you get your dance on.
-Toronto is also home to the Steamworks sauna.

-Main events taking place in the area include Pride Toronto, which happens in summer, and the Halloween Night Party.
-You can dress up in your favorite costume as you hit the streets.
-Don't miss Prism Festival either, which is the biggest may circuit music festival in North America.
-Gay Toronto activities, events and attractions will put you in the right frame of mind for partying anytime that you visit.
+Main events taking place in the city include Pride Toronto, which happens in summer, and the Halloween Night Party.
+You can dress up in your favorite costume as you hit the streets but be sure to not miss June’s Prism Festival, which claims to be the biggest circuit music festival in North America with over 15,000 attendees.

 Already $140,000 raised!
 Join our Crowdfunding Campaign (from $100 USD) and help us continue to create a more welcoming world